QBF Merge Resolution is powerful but unnatural: Preliminaries

-For a formula $\Phi$ and a partial assignment $\rho$ to some of its variables, $\Phi\restriction_{\rho}$ denotes the restricted formula resulting from setting the specified variables according to $\rho$. \begin{definition} A QBF proof system $P$ is \emph{closed under restrictions} if for every false QBF $\Phi$ and every partial assignment $\rho$ to some existential variables, the size of the smallest $P$-refutation of $\Phi\restriction_{\rho}$ is at most polynomial in the size of the smallest $P$-refutation of $\Phi$. \end{definition}
+For a formula $\Phi$ and a partial assignment $\rho$ to some of its variables, $\Phi\restriction_{\rho}$ denotes the restricted formula resulting from setting the specified variables according to $\rho$. \begin{defi} A QBF proof system $P$ is \emph{closed under restrictions} if for every false QBF $\Phi$ and every partial assignment $\rho$ to some existential variables, the size of the smallest $P$-refutation of $\Phi \restriction_{\rho}$ is at most polynomial in the size of the smallest $P$-refutation of $\Phi$. \end{defi}

-\begin{remark} Sometimes a stricter definition is used, requiring that a refutation of $\Phi\restriction_{\rho}$ be constructible in polynomial time from every refutation of $\Phi$.
-We will prove that $\MRes$ is not closed under restrictions for the weaker definition (and hence also for the stricter definition). \end{remark}
+\begin{rem} Sometimes a stricter definition is used, requiring that a refutation of $\Phi\restriction_{\rho}$ be constructible in polynomial time from every refutation of $\Phi$.
+We will prove that $\MRes$ is not closed under restrictions for the weaker definition (and hence also for the stricter definition). \end{rem}